Have you been given the task of reporting on your company’s sustainability efforts but not sure where to begin?

 This covers how you manage your relationships with employees, suppliers, customers and communities, including details on the likes of health and safety, your labour standards, and relationships.

-You could measure the number of your employees volunteering in their local communities and the percentage of the workforce participating in volunteer programmes, for example.
+You could measure the number of your employees volunteering in their local communities and the percentage of the workforce participating in volunteer programs, for example.

 You might even measure your financial contribution to sustainable causes such as environmental protection or poverty alleviation efforts.